getsandbox/getsandbox.github.io/_posts/2014-09-21-testing-mobile-apps.md

 ---
 layout: post
-heading: Testing your iOS and Android apps, APIs and backends.
+heading: Options for testing your iOS and Android apps, APIs and backends with stubs.
-description: Deep dive into the unique challenges of testing an API and webservices driven mobile app.
+description: Deep dive into the unique challenges of testing an API and webservice driven mobile app.
 We cover of the different options available and their tradeoffs, and what we think is the best approach.
 author: nick
 ---